xor3n/xor-zsh-theme/README.md

 add a gif to this readme

-think of a better RPROMPT that doesn't say something stupid like "take your meds schizo, t. hostname"
+think of a better RPROMPT that doesn't say something stupid like "take your meds schizo, t. hostname" or add guide to customize it

 make this readme better

-add contributing guidelines (implying anyone even will)

-*maybe* add the ZSH_THEME_GIT_PROMPT_DIRTY and ZSH_THEME_GIT_PROMPT_CLEAN info thing if i can get it to not look stupid
+*maybe* add the ZSH_THEME_GIT_PROMPT_DIRTY and ZSH_THEME_GIT_PROMPT_CLEAN info thing if i can make it cool-looking

 the "››" arrow thing looks dumb with a lot of fonts so make a variant where it uses the "»" this thing or greater than symbol or something